fongc123/notes/Data Visualization/Design Rules.md

 The use of <span style = "color:lightblue">chained sequences</span> may be useful for expression dependencies, where the output of the current is the input of the next.

+Additionally, as a general rule, everything that is plotted should have a legend (e.g., labels, titles, axes, panels, and windows).

 ## 3D
 **Unnecessary use of three-dimensional displays should be avoided.** In most cases, it adds complexity to a simple problem.
 - planar spatial positioning is more effective than depth (*see [[Visual Channels#Experimentation|Steven's power law]]*)